Am I the only one who didn’t know there was an entire calendar month dedicated to c-section awareness??

 Several months after having my son, I remember having a conversation about my delivery with a curious friend.
 When I stated that I had delivered by c-section, they stated that it must not have hurt that badly then, right?

-The presumption is that taking a baby out via surgery is somehow less painful than delivering a baby the ole fashioned way.
+The presumption is that taking a baby out via surgery is somehow less painful, invasive or difficult than delivering a baby the ole fashioned way.

 I don’t really need to state how obviously wrong this is, right?